 How Much Does it Cost to File a Claim?

 Hernia mesh lawyers near me handle hernia mesh patch lawsuits on a contingency fee basis, meaning that you pay nothing unless we achieve a favorable outcome in your case.

 If we determine that you have a valid claim, you may be entitled to compensation to assist with medical bills, lost wages, pain and suffering, and other damages.

 Status of Hernia Mesh Lawsuits

 Ethicon Inc. defended itself in the first Physiomesh hernia patch lawsuit to go to trial in the Southern District of Illinois in 2018.

 The plaintiff in the case, Matthew Huff, claims he developed abdominal abscesses and intestinal fistulas after being implanted with Physiomesh in 2013.

 Hernia Patch Problems May Occur Years After Surgery, Study Finds

-The Medical Device Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in hernia mesh patch lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+The Medical Device Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focuses on the representation of plaintiffs in hernia mesh patch lawsuits.
+We are handling individual litigation nationwide and are currently accepting new hernia mesh claims in all 50 states.

-Free Case Evaluation: Again, if you had hernia recurrence or revision surgery, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a suit and we can help.
+Free Case Evaluation: Again, if you have problems following surgery, you should contact our law firm immediately.
+You may be entitled to a settlement by filing hernia mesh litigation and a hernia mesh lawyer can help.